 At the Tyke/Timbit level, games and practices will be held at your local Association’s “home” arena.
 There should be very little travel required.
 As you progress to League play (i.e. 7 and up), you’ll continue to practice at your Association’s “home” arena, but you’ll play your games throughout the City of Mississauga.
 Other than tournament or exhibition games, which are at the discretion of your team’s coach, you won’t be required to travel outside of Mississauga.

 9 - How long is the season?

-Player evaluations begin in mid-September and the regular season begins in late September.
+Player evaluations begin in early-to-mid-October and the regular season begins after Thanksgiving.
 Playoffs commence in early to mid-February, with the season culminating on Championship Weekend at the end of March.
 (Note that we don’t play games during March Break.)

 10 - Once I pay for registration, are there any other costs?

 Besides equipment, probably not.
 However, some teams might purchase an extra hour of practice ice from time to time, or play an exhibition game, or enter into a tournament.
 Your team may also have a post-game drink/snack fund that you’d be asked to contribute to.
 Generally however, your costs beyond registration should be fairly nominal.

 11 - Do boys and girls play on the same team?

 Yes.
 Mississauga does have a separate girls league (the MGHL), but girls are welcome on all MHL teams.
 As the players become older, separate dressing rooms are available for the boys and the girls.

 12 - I want to play with my friends; do I have to play where I live?

 No, you are welcome to join any one of our 6 Area Associations… Applewood, Erindale, Heartland, Lorne Park Clarkson, Meadowvale, or Port Credit.